Ukraine fights to hold off Russian advances in south, east

 “Locals who manage to leave Mariupol say it is hell, but when they leave this fortress, they say it is worse,” the mayor said.

-U.N. spokesman Farhan Haq said the organization was negotiating with authorities in Moscow and Kyiv to create safe passage.
+U.N. spokesman Farhan Haq said the organization was negotiating with authorities in Moscow and Kyiv to create the conditions for safe passage.

 This time, “we hope there’s a slight touch of humanity in the enemy,” the mayor said.
 Ukraine has blamed the failure of numerous previous evacuation attempts on continued Russian shelling.